bplmaps/lmec-main-site/content/collections/digital-collections.md

 ---
 ## Using the digital collections

 The Leventhal Map & Education Center has one of the most significant digital collections of any North American map library.
+We encourage all kinds of research and exploration into our collections through digital access, and seek to make digital material available on the most permissive licenses possible.

 ### Digital repositories